 While the economical side of things goes in an unprecedentedly favourable way, a productive base is laid for the development of culture.
 The city and the sea inspire painters, poets and writers.
 The fruit of this inspiration turns into world-class art.
 Georgi Baev (1924-2007) who was born and lived in Burgas is one of the most famous Bulgarian maritime artists.
 Petya Dubarova (1962-1979) and Hristo Forev (1934-2002) are among the poets of Burgas, spoken of with pride far and wide.
 This whole atmosphere and creative intensity strengthens Burgas as a cultural landmark in Bulgaria – a city of big artists and modern events.
 Fine arts, music, dance and cinema – all of them have had their innovators here.
 And all of them have left us eternal art, followers and sweet memories in the hearts of people.

-In the last few years, Burgas was firmly established as one of the most dynamically developing cities in Bulgaria and acquired the image of a modern European city.
-Present-day Burgas is an important industrial, commercial, transport, cultural and tourist centre.
-Since 2009, the city has deservedly won a few prestigious titles: “Best city to live in in the country” (2012, 2012, 2013), “Best city to do business in” (2009), “Greenest city in Bulgaria” (2011), first award for Contribution to the development of tourism in the country (2012).
-In 2015 Burgas is chosen for European city of sport.
+In the last few years, Burgas has established itself as one of the most dynamically developing cities in Bulgaria and has acquired the looks of a modern European city.
+Today, Burgas is an important industrial, commercial, transport, cultural and tourism centre.
+Several times the city has been selected as the “Best City to Live in Bulgaria”.